Are you eligible for free school meals?

 What is pupil premium?

-The government will continue to provide schools with additional funding to support or enhance the learning of pupils who are currently or have been entitled to free school meals within the last six years.
+The government will continue to provide schools with additional funding to support or enhance the learning of pupils who are currently or have been entitled to 'targeted' free school meals within the last six years.
 It's essential that parents/carers apply for free school meals even if the pupil doesn't wish to receive a free school meal.